eb-vogler/SecGame/README.md

 #  SecGame

-A text-based learning game to prepare for the CompTIA Security+ certification.
+A text-based learning game to prepare for the Cybersecurity.
 Players take on the role of a Security Analyst and learn IT security fundamentals through practical scenarios and interactive stories.

 ## 🎯 Features